 What is Strattice?

 Strattice is a collagen scaffolding used for symmastia repair.
 As a biomesh, Strattice will soften and become part of the breast flap.
 This planned surgical approach reinforces deficiencies by repairing and supporting soft tissue, redefining the space occupied by the breast implant.
-It serves as a hammock, creating a much stronger support for the implant.
-Dr. Chong’s experience with Strattice has provided her patients a durable, powerful, soft solution to revisional breast surgery.
+It serves as a hammock, creating much stronger support for the implant.
+Dr. Chong’s experience with Strattice has provided her patients with a durable, powerful, soft solution to revisional breast surgery.

 Capsulotomy, Capsulectomy, or Capsulorrhaphy?

 There is often confusion surrounding these three terms.
 Breast revision may involve opening/scoring the capsule surrounding the breast implant, the capsule may be removed, or the size of the pocket may be reduced and recontoured.
 The details of your proposed surgical plan will be discussed and explained during your consultation with Dr. Chong.
 When preparing for your consultation, please bring any previous operative reports and current implant information to discuss with Dr. Lavinia Chong and her surgical staff in Newport Beach.

 Many Newport Beach women who experience symmastia maintain their current desire for augmented breasts.
 Dr. Chong’s primary focus is to help women experiencing symmastia regain their path toward the physical perfection they were originally seeking.
 However, it is often suggested that the patient look to a new implant shape, size, and/or profile to help them achieve their desired look.